SeedSigner/seedsigner/docs/debug_crash.md

 ## Debugging a Crash for advanced (technical) users

-These instructions are intended to help users of SeedSigner provide crash exception and traceback logs to developers to aid in troubleshooting and resolving bugs.
+These instructions are intended to help users of LumenSigner provide crash exception and traceback logs to developers to aid in troubleshooting and resolving bugs.

-### Testnet vs Mainnet
+### Testnet vs Public

 Whenever possible recreate a crash in testnet.
-This will help avoid accidently revealing private information about yourself, your bitcoin transactions, or lose any funds.
+This will help avoid accidently revealing private information about yourself, your Stellar transactions, or lose any funds.

-### Network connected SeedSigner
+### Network connected LumenSigner

-If you are using SeedSigner for development and testing, then I recommend network access via ssh to view crash logs.
-Follow [these](https://github.com/SeedSigner/seedsigner/blob/main/docs/usb_relay.md) instructions to setup a USB relay for internet access.
-You can also connect your SeedSigner to Wifi if you have a rasp pi zero w/ wifi.
+If you are using LumenSigner for development and testing, then I recommend network access via ssh to view crash logs.
+Follow [these](https://github.com/LumenSigner/lumensigner/blob/main/docs/usb_relay.md) instructions to setup a USB relay for internet access.
+You can also connect your LumenSigner to Wifi if you have a rasp pi zero w/ wifi.

 ### Airgapped debugging setup

-If you are using SeedSigner for mainnet transactions, then do not connect your device to a network or the internet.
-Instead connect your SeedSigner to a HDMI display (without internet) and a USB keyboard.
+If you are using LumenSigner for mainnet transactions, then do not connect your device to a network or the internet.
+Instead connect your LumenSigner to a HDMI display (without internet) and a USB keyboard.
 This will require an HDMI adapter and micro USB to USB A adapter.
-Plug in the HDMI display and keyboard before powering on SeedSigner.
-The password for the SeedSigner pi user is `raspberry`.
+Plug in the HDMI display and keyboard before powering on LumenSigner.
+The password for the LumenSigner pi user is `raspberry`.

 ### Debugging steps